 To help your picky eater adapt to his/her meal:

-1. Add water to dry kibble as it enhances the flavour of food:
+1. Add water to dry kibble as it enhances the flavor of food

 2. Limit the number of treats